 During the first year, you will cover four main topics: Water and Carbon Cycles, Global Systems and Global Governance, Coastal Systems and Landscapes, and Changing Places.
-In your second year, you will cover the final two topics: Hazards and Contemporary Urban Environments.
+In your second year, you will cover the final two topics: Hazards and Contemporary Urban Environments .

-'You will also complete a geographical investigation: Coastal Systems and Landscapes, Contemporary for almost any science-based university course like Engineering, Psychology, Environmental Sciences, Oceanography and Geology.
+In your second year, you will cover a further three topics: Coastal Systems and Landscapes, Contemporary for almost any science-based university course like Engineering, Psychology, Environmental Sciences, Oceanography and Geology.
 Taken with subjects like English, French, History or Economics, Geography supports an equally wide range of university courses such as Business, Law, Media, Politics and Philosophy.